vmarquez/xmppz/README.md

 ## XMPPZ

 XMPPZ is a small xmpp library for scala.
 The goal is an easy to use nonblocking, functional API.
-By default, ZMPPZ uses netty for underlying network IO.
+By default, XMPPZ uses netty for underlying network IO.

 ### Sample Usage